General Retail Award Rates 2025/26: Pay Scales & Penalties

 |---|---|

-| Is the employee engaged in retail work? | |
+| Is the business primarily engaged in retail sale of goods? | |

-| Is the business excluded or covered by another award? | |
+| Is the employee directly employed by the retail business? | |

-| Is there an enterprise agreement? | |
+| Is there an enterprise agreement in place? | |

-| Have you checked Fair Work's PACT tool? |
+| Have you checked Fair Work's coverage tool? |

-Which Award applies? – Quick comparison
+Which award applies? – quick comparison

-| Business type | Likely award | Notes |
+| Business type / setup | Likely award | Notes |

 |---|---|---|